phpbb/quickinstall/readme.txt

 Copy the quickinstall_3.0.x folder to your local webspace.
 Make sure boards/, cache/ and qi_config.cfg is writable.

-Download the latest phpBB from http://www.phpbb.com/downloads/, unzip it and copy the phpBB3 directory to sources/
+Download the latest phpBB version from http://www.phpbb.com/downloads/, unzip it and copy the phpBB3 directory to sources/

 Then point your browser to
 quickinstall/index.php.
 You should be taken to the settings page.